paymasters-io/contracts/README.md

 > **delegates** are just paymasters (they help achieve interoperability between paymasters). we see paymasters as a family of contracts that can be used together to achieve a specific use case. therefore, a delegate is a paymaster that can sponsor transactions for another paymaster (or known sibling).

+The dynamic nature of delegation, allows a delegator contract to implement custom logic that can be handled at validation time.
+The [IDelegator interface](./src/interfaces/IDelegator.sol) can enable both paymaster interoperability and contract hook programming.

 ### Signature Verification

 **[paymasters.io](https://paymasters.io)** uses 3 signature verification paths